 If the TAI NSAG Support List IE is included in the Broadcast PLMN Item IE in the NG SETUP REQUEST message, the AMF shall, if supported, use this information as specified in TS 23.501 [9].

+Interactions with AMF Status Indication procedure:

+If the GUAMI Type IE is included for a GUAMI in the NG SETUP RESPONSE message, the NG-RAN node shall, if supported, only consider the GUAMI with the GUAMI type set to “native” as the unavailable GUAMI if it is included in the unavailable GUAMI List IE in the AMF Status Indication message.